 Beyond exercise and maintaining a healthy weight, Dr. Bodkin advises his patients to eat more vegetables, fruits and whole grains; minimize red meat consumption; avoid processed luncheon meats; not smoke; and limit alcohol to reduce risk.

-“Awareness and screenings played a big role in decreasing colon cancer rates in the last 20 years.
-If you’re over 50, get screened.
-And if there’s a family history, communicate this to your health care provider,” he adds.
+"Awareness and screenings played a big role in decreasing colon cancer rates in the last 20 years.
+If you're 45 or older, get screened.
+And if there's a family history, communicate this to your health care provider," he adds.